arneish/parallel-PCA-openmp/README.md

 - Wikipedia article on QR-decomposition: https://en.wikipedia.org/wiki/QR_decomposition
 - Assignment attempted as a part of coursework requirements in *COL380: Introduction to Parallel Programming and Distributed Computing (Sem-II, 2018-19)* (Instructor: Prof. Subodh V. Sharma) at Indian Institute of Technology (IIT), Delhi.
 - The problem statement is included.
 The following sections describe the assignment submission requirements and how to use the starter codes.
 - Performance comments: Perhaps a strategy based on Givens-rotation-based QR-decomposition would enable a greater degree of parallelisation than the parallelised Modified-Gram-Schmidt-based implementation.
-It is recommended that Givens rotation be employed for a parallelized QR decomposition requirement.
+It is therefore recommended that Givens rotation be employed for a parallelized QR decomposition requirement.

 # col380_lab2_suite